 Playstyle: Melee / Slam

-How it works: You slam the ground to send out a shockwave.
-This wave hits enemies in a line and releases secondary waves.
-It allows you to hit enemies from a medium distance while still being a melee character.
+How it works: You slam the ground and send out a shockwave that travels in a line, releasing secondary waves.
+You get to hit enemies from a medium distance while still being a melee chad.

-Advice: Look for a two-handed mace with high physical damage.
-You do not need attack speed as much as raw damage per hit.
+Advice: Find a two‑handed mace with high physical damage.
+Attack speed doesn’t matter as much as raw damage per hit.

 - + Extremely tanky